mfong4151/Suber-Eats/README.md

 ## Future Plans

 Fine tweeking of UI, transitions, CSS.
-Implement heap to manage availible restaurants on the show page, allow for search and sort.
 Implement trie prefix to allow for searching restaurants in an area.